 There are six months for research during the Fellowship.
 Each resident meets with the MFM Research Coordinator, and a Clinician-Scientist in the department, upon their arrival to discuss their previous research experiences, potential areas of interest, and career goals.
 Opportunities with various MFM faculty are discussed as there are a number of different opportunities.
 Once the resident has selected a research topic, there are specific modules set up by the MFM Research Coordinator.
 These modules are taught by various faculty and are meant to guide the resident through key steps in developing a research project.
 The goal is to ensure the resident’s efficient progress towards contributing in a meaningful way to the literature.

 Setting up multicenter research projects is also possible within the time span of the fellowship.
 For instance, a recent graduate from the fellowship established a multicenter collaboration with University of Toronto, and published results in the British Journal of Obstetrics and Gynecology all within the time span of her two-year fellowship, and also received an award for best MFM poster at the University of Toronto/McMaster MFM – Neonatology Research Day.

 We are proud of our program and our MFM graduates.
 We work well together.
 We receive very positive feedback from our fellows.
-Our division would welcome interested applicants to apply, click here for the Postgrad application form.
+Our division would welcome interested applicants to apply.